nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a Submission Status: `addSubmissionStatus`

-Adds a submission status for the specified submission for the person at the specified index.
+Adds a submission status for the specified submission for the student at the specified index.

 Format: `addSubmissionStatus INDEX sm/SUBMISSION_NAME ss/SUBMISSION_STATUS`